 His long-standing interest in epigenetic mechanisms was developed during his PhD at the University of Sheffield and subsequent postdoctoral fellowships at Kings College London and more recently at The Gurdon Institute, University of Cambridge.

-Institution: Department of Sociology, University of Oxford
+Institution: Department of Zoology, University of Cambridge.

 Position: Emeritus Professor of Human Genetics